Last Updated on June 29, 2022 by Rebecca Huff

 I already stored my appliances in the cabinets underneath the kitchen counters.
 Each time I need to use my mixer, food processor, etc. I have to get it out; I was already used to that.

-There's a lot of people in my family, and I cook every meal, snack, and dessert we eat every day.
+There’s a lot of people in my family, and I cook every meal, snack, and dessert we eat each day.
 On top of that, I do a fair amount of recipe development.
 It seemed there are always dishes in a rotation of being cleaned.

 I run my dishwasher about 2-3 times per day.
 Also, I kept a dish drainer and drying mat next to the sink that I didn’t want to put up.
 I have told my husband that I want two dishwashers to keep up with my cooking hobby.
 One day I believe I’ll have that dream kitchen!

 One day I was showing my son what I wanted my kitchen to look like when he finished cleaning it.
 To make it look as clean as possible, I moved the dish drainer and drying mat into my pantry where I had an empty shelf.
 The shelf is only 5 or 6 steps from the sink.
 That looked nice, so I went ahead with putting the soap and brushes under the sink.

 Once I stood back and looked around at my tidy kitchen, the difference was impressive.
 From now on, the dish drainer and drying mat were going to be put away after each use.
 It’s not putting away the drainer that had kept me from doing it before, it was actually finishing the task that I’d been avoiding.
 Letting the dishes air dry turned into letting them sit there until I needed to wash more dishes.
 I hadn’t realized how I’d been avoiding the completion of that task!